 The group described the Croatian police officers entering into Bosnian territory approximately 30 meters.
 The men described there being a concrete border stone which they were made to climb over.
 Once in Bosnia, they did not know where they were and walked through a forested area before coming across a lightly used trail for tractors after around 1 km.
 Eventually they came across a single house where they talked briefly to a local Bosnian man who orientated where they were.
 They then walked down a sandy path where there was an intersection that could either take them to Bihać or Velika Kladuša.
 The described understanding that it was 35 km in either direction to the cities.

 They had been walking for around 3 hours before coming across two international volunteers outside of the small village of Zborište (BiH).
 Walking several hours after this, They found an abandoned building which they slept in for 3 or 4 hours.
-25 km from this house to Velika Kladuša
+It was 25 km from this place to Velika Kladuša